Hosein-Abdollahi/nsga2-deep-feature-selection/README.md

 **Cross-validated fitness.** Merge train and validation into one 850-image set and score each candidate by 3-fold CV instead of a single 150-image split.
 Averaging folds cuts the noise the search can exploit.

+Note that this changes the reference point.
+The full-feature baseline quoted earlier, 0.7267, was fit on 700 images.
+Refit on the merged 850-image set it gives 0.7133, and that is the baseline every number in the rest of this section is measured against.

 **Early stopping.** An inner cross-validation, run only on training and validation data, finds the generation where genuinely held-out accuracy peaks.